 The Elements is an exploration of time, belief and fate.
-This is based on archaeological discovery and esoteric doctrine is the common thread linking different people at different times together, linked by chance, circumstance, ideas and actions.
-The central underlying premise that ‘reality’ as ‘actions-in-time’ is multi-threaded and determined by those who have gone before us, our actions partly determining our present as we ourselves define the conditions for the future.
+This is based on archaeological discovery and esoteric doctrine is the common thread linking different people at different times together.
+Linked by chance, circumstance, ideas and actions, the central underlying premise is that ‘reality’ can only be understood as ‘actions-in-time’.
+When those actions influence each other over perhaps, a time-gap of decades, but were the threads never-the-less continue to be woven, the result is a multi-threaded plot extending both, and back in time.
+Reality becomes the experience of becoming entangled in those threads, our actions determined by those who have gone before us, where we ourselves only partly determine our present, as we ourselves through our own actions, define the conditions for the future.

 Each book has a distinct thematic identity working with the classical elements air-earth-fire-water, expanded to the elements stone, mist and ice reaching the esoteric number 7 forming the basis for 7 deceptions and 7 revelations revealed throughout the working of the series.